krobbi/clac/README.md

 expressions.

 ### Void
-The void type holds no value.
-Void can be returned by expressions to represent returning no value.
+Void is the type of no value.
+Some expressions may return no value to indicate a side-effect or a lack of a meaningful value to return.

-To reinforce the concept of having no value, the void type has restrictions that do not apply to other types:
+The void type has some restrictions that do not apply to other types:
-* Void cannot be passed as an argument to an operator or a function.
+* Void cannot be used as a value in an expression's input.
 * Void cannot be stored in a variable.
-* Void cannot be printed.
-* Void cannot be constructed with a literal value.
+* Void is not printed when it is returned from a top-level expression.

 ## Variables
 Variables can be declared or assigned with the `=` operator: